Patrick McAlee – Airshow Pilot

 Patrick expresses his sincere gratitude to his sponsors and supporters, who have played a vital role in his journey.
-Some of his proud sponsors include Softie Parachutes, GT Propellers, Astech Seats, Vinyl Images and Design, Bristol Watch Company, The Aero Experience, Miller Creative Media, Bull Bag USA, Aircraft Smoker Oil, Evolution MMA, Lift Aviation USA, Tiger Performance Products, Enersys Corporation, Aircraft Spruce and Specialty, and Tempest Aero Group.
+Some of his proud sponsors include Softie Parachutes, Catto Propellers, Michelin, Bristol Watch Company, The Aero Experience, Aircraft Smoker Oil, Evolution MMA, Lift Aviation USA, Tiger Performance Products, Enersys Corporation, Aircraft Spruce and Specialty, and Tempest Aero Group.

 Learn More About Patrick